llpeterson/data/trend.md

 services based on machine learning algorithms that analyze network utilization and traffic data patterns.

-A second is *Inband Network Telemetry* (INT), a framework to collect and report network state, directly in the data plane.
+A second is *In-band Network Telemetry* (INT), a framework to collect and report network state, directly in the data plane.
 This is in contrast to the conventional reporting done by the network control plane, as typified by the example systems described in Section 9.4.
 In